- Tie Down Straps >

 Frequently Asked Tie Down Strap Questions

 What Should I Do with Excess Tie-Down Webbing? – The best way to get rid of excess tie-down webbing after your strap is tightened to the desired strength is to wrap the tie-down webbing around the tie-down strap to avoid friction from rubbing against the excess webbing that could cause friction burns.
-Friction burns occur when tie-down webbing rubs against a sharp edge, corner, or movement against cargo causing burns tie-down webbing to weaken.
-Excess Tie Down webbing can also cause tie-down hardware to jam if you are not careful when tightening hardware such as a Ratchet.
+Friction burns occur when the tie-down webbing rubs against a sharp edge, corner, or movement against cargo causing the tie-down webbing to weaken.
+Excess tie-down webbing can also cause tie-down hardware to jam if you are not careful when tightening hardware such as a Ratchet.

-Warning WARNING: Do not ever exceed the working load limit of any strap at any time.
-Remember the assembly is only as strong as its weakest link and should be inspected before every use.
+WARNING: Do not ever exceed the working load limit of any strap at any time.
+Remember, the assembly is only as strong as its weakest link and should be inspected before every use.